-In a harsher incident, TB's recent product that he sold through Rodeo Arcade was a shirt and poster combination parodying Breaking Bad, making him out as Walter White with the slogan "I am the one who mocks."
-A pretty good parody until recent events when he was diagnosed with colon cancer.
+In a harsher incident, a product that TB sold through Rodeo Arcade was a shirt and poster combination parodying Breaking Bad, making him out as Walter White with the slogan "I am the one who mocks."
+A pretty good parody until he was later diagnosed with colon cancer.

 A lot of people who watched him mainly for the coverage of the Cata beta quit watching him entirely when he quit World of Warcraft.

 When people asked him for his opinion on Diablo III and he criticised certain aspects of the game like the memetically infamous "Error 37" of the servers and the fact that it wouldn't have happened if the game had offline capability, he was loudly called out on it.

 He actually dares to say bad things about certain Indie games with Immunity To Criticism - And naturally if you look at the comments, you'll see a lot of this.

 After Total Biscuit made Tweets about how he got a video removed due to using Pokemon footage that seemed to be ripped from Nintendo's official sources, he then linked to a news post on a Nintendo fansite where a few comments were from people disagreeing with his opinions on the matter, and insulting the people who disagreed with him by calling them "children."
 This caused non-fans of his to start to see him in a rather negative light, especially since said comments were actually in the minority on said fansite, as most were actually agreeing with Biscuit on the matter.
 The post in question can be found here.